rbohan/MongoLDAP/README.md

 ldapsearch -H ldaps://ldap.mongodb.local:636 -x -b "dc=ldap,dc=mongodb,dc=local" -LLL
 ```

 Note: You may need to add this to your `.ldaprc` file for the TLS handshake to work.
-(I need to do this on my Mac for example.
-If anyone knows why exactly I'd be very interested to hear!)
+(If anyone knows why exactly I'd be very interested to hear!)

 ```
 cat <<EOF > ~/.ldaprc
-TLS_CACERT      /etc/ssl/certs/mongodb_slapd_cert.pem
+TLS_REQCERT allow
 EOF
 ```